ubccpsc/ssdp/README.md

 | **Nov 22** | **Project Presentations** ||
 | **Nov 27** | **Mood and Productivity** </br> 1.
 [Do moods affect programmers' debug performance?](https://link.springer.com/article/10.1007/s10111-010-0164-1) Khan et al., Cognition, Technology and Work, 2011.||
 | **Nov 29** | **PC Meeting** ||

+## Leading Discussion
+The signup sheet for the moderation can be found [here](https://docs.google.com/spreadsheets/d/1y14wnBWziRI04cflFy3RYsWQbmzub5m76Zs9ZbKoSpU/edit?usp=sharing).

+Everyone in class has to lead the discussion for 2 papers over the course of the term.
+Each discussion session will be 40 minutes long.
+This includes a 10 minute introduction to the topic and paper, including some background, and a 30 minutes discussion that should be prepared beforehand and moderated in class.
+Please provide a brief (on paragraph or bullet list) description of your plan.

 ## Research Project